 This course provides the graduate students with practical application of education theories in college settings.
 Each student will have the opportunity to choose a preceptor and a setting in which to complete the course successfully.
 Students will be able to build educator skills by collaborating with a master teacher in order to assess the learning needs of a group, prepare a lesson plan, or assist with syllabi revisions, and teach a portion of a course to nursing students.
 Pre-requisite: NURS 610

-Additional MS Nursing Information
+Additional Master of Science in Nursing Information